Can't Help Falling in Love

-"Can't Help Falling in Love" was featured in Presley's 1961 film Blue Hawaii.
-It has also been recorded by many other artists, including Swedish pop group A-Teens, and the British reggae group UB40, whose 1993 version topped the US and UK charts.
-It was listed as one of the greatest songs by Rolling Stone, ranking #403 in the list's 2012 edition.
+Recorded by singer and actor Elvis Presley, it was part of the album, Blue Hawaii (1961), the soundtrack to the movie Blue Hawaii.
+The song was recorded subsequently in the 1960s by Perry Como, the Lennon Sisters, Doris Day, Patti Page, Andy Williams, Al Martino and Keely Smith.
+In the 1970s, the song was recorded by Marty Robbins, Bob Dylan, The Stylistics, Shirley Bassey, and Engelbert Humperdinck.

+Through the decades, European artists, including Swedish pop group A-Teens, and British reggae and pop group UB40, recorded their own versions, and grunge band Pearl Jam has covered it at their concerts.
+Newer versions continue to be recorded by newer artists, such as Kacey Musgraves who recorded a version in 2022 for a movie about Elvis Presley.
+This song was ranked one of the greatest songs of all-time by Rolling Stone Magazine.
+In 2012, it was ranked at No. 403.

 Background and release

-Elvis Presley's version of the song topped the British charts in 1962, spending four weeks at no. 1.
+Elvis Presley's version of the song topped the UK Singles Chart in 1962, spending four weeks at No. 1.
 The single is certified Platinum by the RIAA, for US sales in excess of one million copies.
 In the United States, the song peaked at No. 2 on the US Billboard Hot 100 behind Joey Dee and the Starliters' "Peppermint Twist" and went to No. 1 on the Adult Contemporary chart for six weeks.

-During Presley's late 1960s and 1970s live performances, the song was performed as the show's finale.
-Most notably, it was also sung in the live segment of his 1968 NBC television special, and as the closer for his 1973 Global telecast, Aloha from Hawaii.
+During Presley's late 1960s and 1970s live performances, the song was performed as the shows' finales.
+Most notably, it was also sung in the live segment of his 1968 NBC television special Elvis, and as the closer for his 1973 global telecast Aloha from Hawaii via Satellite.
 A version with a faster arrangement was the closing number in Presley's final TV special, Elvis in Concert.
-"Can't Help Falling in Love" was also the last song he performed live, at his concert in Indianapolis at Market Square Arena on 26 June 1977.
+"Can't Help Falling in Love" was also the last song he performed live, at his concert in Indianapolis at Market Square Arena on June 26, 1977.

 The recording appeared on the 1997 CD re-issue Elvis' Golden Records Volume 3 as a bonus track and on the 2002 career retrospective collection ELV1S: 30 No. 1 Hits.

-In 2015, the song was included on the If I Can Dream album, on the occasion of the 80th anniversary of Presley's birth.
+In 2010, the song was included on the Viva Elvis: The Album.
+This is a remixed version that features Canadian singer Sherry St-Germain.
+Interestingly the track fades out with Elvis repeating part of the 1956 song "Love Me".
+In 2015, the song was included on the If I Can Dream album on the 80th anniversary of Presley's birth.
 The version uses archival voice recordings of Presley and his singers, backed by new orchestral arrangements performed by the Royal Philharmonic Orchestra.
 The song is used as an anthem by several English football clubs since the 1960s, including Huddersfield Town, Hull City, Swindon Town and Sunderland.
 According to a 2020 survey by OnBuy, the song is the most popular choice for couples as the song for the first dance at their wedding.